-As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.
+As you learn more about WordPress, you may occasionally come across something called a blogroll.

-A blogroll is a list of hyperlinks pointing to external sites or web pages that display on your sidebar section.
+A blogroll is a list of links pointing to other websites or web pages displayed on your sidebar section.

 According to official WordPress documentation …